 |Jonathan Jones, a 65-year-old man, presents to your office because he has been experiencing abdominal pain.|

 A key word in the instructions is FOCUSED.
 You are expected to conduct a physical examination relevant to assessing abdominal pain.
 There is no requirement (and no marks are given) for obtaining a history, only for the manner of the physical examination and for the specific manoeuvers that are performed.

 Confidentiality – do not reveal examination materials or content

 As part of the exam process, you agree not to disseminate or reveal to others the examination materials and content.
 This means that you cannot discuss or disclose exam content (including patient portrayals and findings, oral questions, cases, etc.) at any time in any way even after the examination ends.

 Examples of breaches in confidentiality include, but are not limited to:

 - Sharing content with future exam candidates

 The MCC actively monitors for breaches in confidentiality, and will seek disciplinary and legal measures against candidates who disclose examination content.
 Agreeing to maintain confidentiality and then breaking that confidentiality by disseminating exam content is considered a highly unprofessional act.

-Breaking confidentiality and disseminating exam content can lead to being denied a standing on the examination and being reported to regulatory authorities and to other medical organizations, and being barred from taking MCC exams in the future.
+Breaking confidentiality and disseminating exam content can lead to being denied a final result on the examination and being reported to regulatory authorities and other medical organizations as well as being barred from taking MCC exams in the future.